Knoblauchpilze/bsgalone/README.md

 - postgresql which can be taken from the packages with `sudo apt-get install postgresql-14` for example.
 - [asio](https://think-async.com/Asio/) for networking.
 See installation instructions in the [dedicated section](#asio) of this README.

-## Instructions
+## Clone the repository

-- Clone the repo: `git clone git@github.com:Knoblauchpilze/pge-app.git`.
+- Clone the repo: `git clone git@github.com:Knoblauchpilze/bsgalone.git`.
 - Clone dependencies:
   - [core_utils](https://github.com/Knoblauchpilze/core_utils)
 - Go to the project's directory `cd ~/path/to/the/repo`.